Skip to main content

 const final = await waitForSettlement(purchaseId);

-For production, prefer a webhook over polling — configure one at /configure/notifications in the dashboard.
+Most transactions settle in under 5 seconds.
+Gift cards with pin-code delivery can take longer.
+For production traffic, prefer a webhook over polling — configure one at /configure/notifications in the dashboard.
+Chipi delivers sku-purchase.completed, sku-purchase.failed, and sku-purchase.refunded events with HMAC-signed bodies.

 Putting it together